shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/preparing-lab-experiment.md

 You must keep a subject log.
 A Google Sheet is recommended.
 At a minimum, the subject log must have each subject number, subject name, and dates of sessions.
 It is best also to record information about the conditions, counterbalancing order, and notes on each subject.

-## Prepare Computer Programs

-You will need to prepare a computer program to run your experiment.
-Programming is discussed in our [Lab Programming Guide](../programming-guide/programs.md), which is currently in progress.